andykeh710/vibeless-coder/cursor-prompter-dist/README.md

 1. **Check status indicator**
    - Red alert icon means the last message failed
-   - Hover to see detailed error message and suggestions
+   - Hover to see more details

 2. **Run compatibility test**
    - Use "Test Focus Commands" to find working commands